jflores1634/learning-journal-1.md/README.md

 The constructors and table are a headache.
 Funny how we take for granted something that is already programmed like excel.
 Each location is its own object.

+## Week 2 Day 3

+Reveiewing the code for the lab assignment in class helped me to learn how the constructor works and what I needed to do to my own code to make it work.
+I will need to work with my css and html to add the assets for the lab today.